Accounting & Bookkeeping Services for Small Businesses Across the UK

 That feeling is what we are actually offering.
 Not data entry.
 Not compliance reports.
 Not software subscriptions.
 We are offering the feeling of knowing — really knowing, with calm certainty — where your business stands at any given moment.

-Case Study: How Monthly Bookkeeping Helped a Sole Trader Understand His Cash Flow
+Case Study: How Monthly Bookkeeping Helped A Sole Trader Understand His Cash Flow

 James had been in the building trade for fifteen years before he started his own firm.
 He was a craftsman of real quality — the kind whose finished work people photographed and sent to friends.
 His reputation spread by word of mouth, which is the only kind of reputation that lasts in that trade.
 By his third year of trading, he was earning more than he had ever earned as an employee.